YongCho/Minimal-Email-Client/README.md

     * Connect to the configured IMAP server and download the mailbox list (server copy).
 Update the local mailbox list if there are differences.
     * For each mailbox, check the server for any newly arrived messages and download them as necessary.
     * Store all downloaded messages to the database.
+- Implemented some basic SMTP functionalities which include:
+    * Logging in to an SMTP server with the credentials provided by the user.
+    * Authenticating Secure Socket Layer Connection with local server using email account credentials.
+    * Preparing local SMTP server to accept upload of message from user to recipient mailbox.

 # Setting up the environment.
 - Install Visual Studio 2015 Community.
 Make sure you install the components to develop C# WPF Application.
 This might be installed by default.
 If they are not installed initially, you will have an option to install them later when you open the project.